Damage and Skill Mechanics

 is currently the big unknown.
 We're not entirely sure how the power listed on the stats page translates to the damage that you deal.
 We also don't entirely know how the active skills fit into the equation.
 We're still trying to determine if they're a damage multiplier, a multiplier on attack power, or something else.
 We do know that some component of this is involves taking your attack power, adding attack power boosts fromWarrior's Battle Cry

-, subtracting your enemy's defense, subtracting (or adding) any additional defense values from spells and skills likeMORLIS
+, subtracting half of your enemy's defense, subtracting (or adding) any additional defense values from spells and skills likeMORLIS

 ,Armor Break